univ-of-utah-marriott-library-apple/blade_runner/README.md

 ## Offboard Configuration

 Offboard configurations can have any name but must be XML files.
 These configs contain the information to be sent to JAMF Pro when offboarding.
 As seen below, all offboard configurations will be available to the user.
-These configs are located in `private/offboard_configs` and can be accessed through `Settings`.
+These configs are located in `private/offboard_configs` and can also be accessed through `Settings`.

 ![](rsrc/images/offboard_scene_drop_down_marked_wbg.png)

-**The XML file must represent a valid string for JAMF Pro's XML API calls.** The best way to check this is to go to `https://my.jamf.server.domain:portnumber/api`, click on `computers>computers/id>Try it out!`, and look at the available data in `XML Response Body`.
+**NOTE: The XML file must represent a valid string for JAMF Pro's XML API calls.** The best way to check this is to go to `https://my.jamf.server.domain:portnumber/api`, click on `computers>computers/id>Try it out!`, and look at the available data in `XML Response Body`.
 Your configuration file's tags and structure should only contain tags that exist in `XML Response Body`.

 ### Example Configs